-transferred to the extent prior estimates were in excess of or were less than the taxes specified in such sentence. (b) With respect to the Trust Fund, there is hereby created a body to be known as the Board of Trustees of the Trust Fund (hereinafter in this section referred to as the "Board of Trustees") composed of the Secretary of the Treasury, the Secretary of Labor, and the Secretary of Health, Education, and Welfare, all ex officio.
+(b) With respect to the Trust Fund, there is hereby created a body to be known as the Board of Trustees of the Trust Fund (hereinafter in this section referred to as the "Board of Trustees") composed of the Secretary of the Treasury, the Secretary of Labor, and the Secretary of Health, Education, and Welfare, all ex officio.
 The Secretary of the Treasury shall be the Managing Trustee of the Board of Trustees (hereinafter in this section referred to as the "Managing Trustee").
 The Commissioner of Social Security shall serve as the Secretary of the Board of Trustees.
 The Board of Trustees shall meet not less frequently than once each calendar year.
-It shall be the duty of the Board of Trustees to the secretary of the duty of the Board of Trustees to the secretary of the duty of the Board of Trustees to the secretary of the duty of the Board of Trustees to the secretary of the duty of the Board of Trustees to the secretary of the secretary of the duty of the Board of Trustees to the secretary to the secretary of the duty of the Board of Trustees to the secretary to the secretary of the Board of Trustees to the secretary of the Board of Trustees to the secretary than once each calendar year.
-It shall be the duty of the Board of Trustees to the secretary to the secreta
+It shall be the duty of the Board of Trustees to-

-(1) Hold the Trust Fund;
+(1) Hold the Trust Fund ;